Detoo/ethereum-units/README.md

 ethunits.convert(1, 'babbage', 'wei');
 ```

-Returns [BigDecimal](https://github.com/iriscouch/bigdecimal.js) objects.
-Also exposes a `units` object mapping unit names to `BigDecimal` representations of how much wei each unit consists of.
+Returns [BigNumber](https://github.com/MikeMcl/bignumber.js) objects.
+Also exposes a `units` object mapping unit names to `BigNumber` representations of how much wei each unit consists of.